CABLE-LSM/CABLE/documentation/docs/developer_guide/doc_guide/science_doc.md

     !
 Do not use the citation text!
 It is too long and unnecessary with a hyperlink.
     !

+### Modules header

+Start with a short overview of the purpose of the module.
+You can keep it quite short as the details (references, implementation, equations etc.) will go in each subroutine within the module.

-### Description procedure arguments and public module variables
+### Procedure arguments and public module variables

 - Add a description for each argument at the end of the line or on the line after the argument declaration
 - If the argument is the direct equivalent of a variable in an equation in a published paper, add the symbol used in the equation (using LaTeX Maths) and the reference, if it's ambiguous, after the description within parentheses